People employed on project and job titles

 Stage 3: January to July, 2021, with research in Makueni and Kilifi counties, Kenya and Ada and Kintampo South districts, Ghana

-‘Conflict Intersections’ Global Partnership Development Awards: AH/V007610/1 (this funding subsequently indefinitely postponed by UKRI due to cut to UK ODA)
+- 2020, AHRC-GCRF (Arts and Humanities Research Council - Global Challenges Research Fund) - £200,000 'Conflict Intersections' Global Partnership Development Awards (this funding subsequently indefinitely postponed by UKRI due to cut to UK ODA)